onomyprotocol/ochain/docs/migration/cosmoshub-3.md

 ## Preliminary

-Many changes have occurred to the Cosmos SDK and the Gaia application since the latest major upgrade (`cosmoshub-3`).
+Many changes have occurred to the Cosmos SDK and the Ochain application since the latest major upgrade (`cosmoshub-3`).
 These changes notably consist of many new features, protocol changes, and application structural changes that favor developer ergonomics and application development.